amiramix/SteamOnFreeBSD/README.md

-*** Steam on FreeBSD 11.0
+### Steam on FreeBSD 11.0

- nvidia-driver or  xf86-video-ati

- pkg install doas

- create /usr/local/etc/doas.conf :

- permit nopass keepenv yourusername
+#### Quick installation instructions

+You need to have a recent nvidia-driver with LINUX compatibality support or an AMD graphics card that is supported by FreeBSD.
+See [FreeBSD Wiki](https://wiki.freebsd.org/Graphics) for further information.

+* Run the install.sh as root.
- doas tar -zxvf steam.tar.gz  -C /
+* Extract steam.tar.gz as root: tar -zxvf steam.tar.gz  -C /

- steam

-./install.sh

- ./steamrun
+* Start steam with ./steamrun as normal user.

+___